WHAT YOU NEED TO KNOW

 Determine the chances of the business’s survival, identify appropriate strategies, and develop a preliminary action plan.

-- Does it have substantial losses but its survival is not yet threatened?
+- does it have substantial losses but its survival is not yet threatened, or

-- Or is it merely in a declining business position?
+- is it merely in a declining business position?

-- Analyse the three major requirements for viability of an organisation must be analysed.
+The three major requirements for the viability of an organisation must be analysed.
 They are:

 - one or more viable core businesses